shakibarajabi/GDEL-Task-Offloading/README.md

 ### Step 3: Run Performance Analysis
 Open `performance_analysis.ipynb` in Jupyter Notebook and execute all cells.

-## Results and Performance Metrics
+## Our Simulation Results and Performance Metrics have uploaded in Data folder, including:
 - **Task Completion Time**
 - **Offloading Decision Latency**
 - **Energy Consumption per Task**
 - **Successful Offloading Ratio**
 - **Network Efficiency**
+- etc...

 ## Contributions
 We welcome contributions to improve this project.
 To contribute: